marschall/threeten-jpa/README.md

 ============

 JPA attribute converters for JSR-310 (Java 8) dates and times.
-This is stop gap measure until [JPA_SPEC-63](https://java.net/jira/browse/JPA_SPEC-63) is fixed in JPA 2.2.
+This is stop gap measure until [JPA_SPEC-63](https://java.net/jira/browse/JPA_SPEC-63) is fixed in JPA 2.2 or [HHH-8844](https://hibernate.atlassian.net/browse/HHH-8844) in fixed in Hibernate 5.

 We take inspiration from the JDBC 4.2 and currently supports the following conversions: